lnls-sol/nheengatu-autogenscripts/README.md

 X can be a unique number assigned by the user.
 The VARTYPE has to be one of the following
  * BOL, DBL, SGL, I64, I32, I16, I08, U64, U32, U16, U08

+## crio-ioc.cmd

+This is the standard cmd file.
+Can be used as is.

 ## labview2018vm.sh